ZELLMECHANIK-DRESDEN/ShapeOut/docs/sec_rtdc_basics.rst

 Area and porosity
 -----------------
 The area is the projected object area which is determined via the contour of the binarized event image.
-ShapeOut differentiates between two types of area, area of the measured contour ("Measured area [px]") and area of the convex contour ("Convex area [px]" and "Area [µm²]").
+Shape-Out differentiates between two types of area, area of the measured contour ("Measured area [px]") and area of the convex contour ("Convex area [px]" and "Area [µm²]").
 The convex contour is the `convex hull <https://en.wikipedia.org/wiki/Convex_hull>`__ of the measured